A Plan to Renew the Promise of American Life, Plank 7

 Happily, a grassroots movement is gathering to call an Article V convention to add an effective debt-control amendment to the Constitution.
 The best proposal for doing so, that I’ve seen, would use an interstate compact to make all the critical decisions up front.
 The Compact for America, as it’s called, is the first Article V proposal that can both get around a runaway Congress and allay all concerns about a runaway convention.
 To learn more, visit the Compact for America.
 (Full disclosure: I serve on this group’s board of advisors.)

 This plank requires a constitutional amendment placing a firm, enforceable cap on federal borrowing, with reasonable mechanisms to permit necessary borrowing in an emergency.
 The best versions of such an amendment that I’ve seen are the National Debt Relief Amendment, the Do Your Job Amendment, and the Compact for America Balanced Budget Amendment.
-Any such amendment should come from the states, rather than Congress.

 Will produce balanced federal budgets and an end to chronic federal debt.